Why Use a Real Estate Commission Advance? To Help Grow and Maintain Your Real Estate Business.

 There are a few things that could stand in the way of a real estate agent getting approved for a bank loan or line of credit, one of which is their credit score.
 If an agent has only recently started working at a new agency, declared bankruptcy within the past couple years, or have high balances on their credit cards relative to their credit limit (known as “credit utilization”), they likely won’t meet the criteria set by banks.

 For Real Estate commission advance companies, your credit score is not the primary thing they take into consideration when underwriting.
-Although they do assess for liens and judgements to confirm their ability to collect payment at closing, your credit score will not making a huge impact on their decision.
+Although they do assess for liens and judgments to confirm their ability to collect payment at closing, your credit score will not making a huge impact on their decision.

 Realtors Need Options When It Comes to Financing Operations